opendocsg/slw-judgments-backfill/2013_SGHCR_16/report.md

  68 It also seemed to me that it is an abuse to allow a claimant to make repeat claims which he will do if, for example, he has missed the deadline under SOPA to serve his earlier payment claim.
 Indeed, the deadline to do so would also be rendered largely nugatory if he can resurrect a new deadline by merely issuing and serving a repeat claim.

-32     As to the observations made by the Court of Appeal in _Terence Lee_ disapproving the finding in _Doo Ree Engineering & Trading Pte Ltd v Taisei Corporation_ [2009] SGHC 218 that s 10(1) of the Act prohibits all repeat claims, Woo J opined:
+32     As to the observations made by the Court of Appeal in _Terence Lee_ disapproving the finding in _Doo Ree Engineering & Trading Pte Ltd v Taisei Corporation_ <span class="citation">[2009] SGHC 218</span> that s 10(1) of the Act prohibits all repeat claims, Woo J opined:

  78 It is not clear to me whether the Court of Appeal was referring to a repeat claim as I have described it at [48] [sic] above or not.
 Moreover, no reasons were given for its view.
 Accordingly, I will say no more about it for the time being.